 Understanding the puppy teeth chart will help you be better prepared.
 Most puppies go through the teething process normally, but some don’t follow the average timeline, so don’t panic if your puppy is a little off-schedule.
 Let’s go over the standard puppy teething timeline:

-You may be concerned about your puppy losing baby teeth, but you haven’t found any teeth lying around.
+You may be concerned if your puppy is losing baby teeth, but you haven’t found any teeth lying around.
 Totally normal!
 You may find one or two, but the reality is that puppies often just swallow the tiny teeth when they fall out.

 Puppy Teething Symptoms

-Supporting your pooch through the teething process isn’t that hard, but you need to be able to identify signs that your puppy is in pain.
+Supporting your pooch through the teething process isn’t hard, but you do need to be able to identify signs that your puppy is in pain.
 So, what kind of behaviour can you expect from a teething puppy?
-How to help a teething puppy?

 Every puppy handles teething differently.
 If you are lucky, you may not even notice your puppy’s teething stage, but for most, teething will lead to some easily identifiable behaviours.
 Here are a few signs to keep an eye out for: